GFPS: remote learning due to staff shortages and increase in COVID cases

 High School students who are concerned about semester exams will be notified by their teachers for plans for their finals.
 If parents have questions about student assignments, please contact your child’s teacher or the school administration at their school.
 School offices will be open for regular school hours during this closure.

-Meals will be available to all enrolled students from 11:00-12:30 at Paris.
+Meals will be available to all enrolled students from 11:00-12:30 at Paris Gibson Education Center.
 They will be distributed from the kitchen entrance on 25th Street.
-Limited options of cold meals will be provided along with a breakfast for the following day on Tuesday, January 11 through Friday, January 14, 202
+Limited options of cold meals will be provided along with a breakfast for the following day on Tuesday, January 11 through Friday, January 14.